I'm a motor customer and I'm eligible for the Stay at Home Refund, what do I need to do?

 From 30 March 2020 for 12 months, all cars and vans will receive a 6-month exemption from MOT testing to allow essential travel.
 Being unable to get your vehicle tested won't invalidate a claim providing you keep your vehicle safe and roadworthy during this time.
 Please see GOV.UK for advice on how to keep your vehicle safe.
 Garages will remain open for essential repair work during this time.

-My renewal is due soon.
-When will you contact me?
+My motor insurance renewal's due soon, when will you contact me?

 We’ll send your renewal invite a few weeks before your renewal date.
 This will include your renewal price and will be sent to your delivery preference (post or email).